twrightsman/GRZ_QC_Workflow/docs/output.md

 The pipeline automatically selects the default BED file containing ~400 genes for the mosdepth run.
 Mosdepth calculates depths for both genome-wide and targeted regions in one run.

 - For WES/Panel samples:
-The pipeline uses the target region BED file supplied in the submission metadata and converts into UCSC-style if the chromosome names are in NCBI-style.
+The pipeline uses the target region BED file supplied in the submission metadata and converts it into UCSC-style if the chromosome names are in NCBI-style.

 | **Library Type** | **input: BED File**                   | **Mean Coverage Calculation (`meanDepthOfCoverage`)**           | **per-base Coverage of Targeted Regions (to furthur calculate `fractionBasesAboveQualityThresholdRequired`)**                  |
 |------------------|------------------------------------|-----------------------------------------|----------------------------------------|